tixonochekAscended/mini-rip/README.md

 # mini-rip — A minimal programming language.
 **mini-rip** is a minimal, esoteric, interpreted programming language the official implementation of which is written in Lua.
 This project takes heavy inspiration from [T^ (TGlyph)](https://github.com/tixonochekAscended/TGlyph) — another programming language I made.
 To execute code, you as a programmer use special **sigils**, that are basically one-character symbols at the beginning of each line.
 Afterwards you pass arguments to that sigil to do certain actions.
 As I've just mentioned, the language is pretty minimal — however you can easily expand on it yourself so that is not a bad thing.
 If you are curious, in the source code you'll find a lexer, parser and an abstract executor.

+## 🔌 VSCode Extension
+If you use VSCode, you can use [an official extension](https://marketplace.visualstudio.com/items/?itemName=tixonochek.mini-rip) to make your experience with **mini-rip** feel much smoother and more polished.
+The extension adds syntax highlighting and file icon to `.mrip` files.

 ## 🛠️ Installation
 There are 3 main methods to install the **mini-rip** programming language.